-- 4.5.1 PPS diversionary disposals (with the exception of NDAC) are recorded on an individual's criminal record, via the Criminal Records Viewer (CRV).
-A record can also be kept on police databases, and if any offence is 'recordable', on the Police National Computer (PNC). - 4.5.2 Young Offenders accepting a diversion should be aware that information about the disposal can be disclosed by other agencies for an indefinite period of time.
-For example, if an offender applies to work or volunteer in a position that requires a Standard or Enhanced criminal record check via Access NI, the diversion may be disclosed on that check where it relates to a "specified" offence such as affray and violent or sexual crimes.
-For further information about the maintenance of criminal records, please refer to www.nidirect.gov.uk/articles/information-disclosed-about-you. - 4.5.3 It should be noted that Public Prosecutors, in taking a prosecutorial decision, can examine the full offending history of the individual, including any 'exhausted' diversions.
+4.5.1 PPS diversionary disposals (with the exception of the National Driver Alertness Course) are recorded on an individual's criminal record, via the Criminal Records Viewer (CRV).
+A record can also be kept on police databases, and if any offence is 'recordable', on the Police National Computer (PNC).

+- 4.5.2 Young persons accepting a diversion should be aware that information about the disposal can be disclosed by other agencies for an indefinite period of time.
+For example, if an offender applies to work or volunteer in a position that requires a standard or enhanced criminal record check via Access NI, the diversion may be disclosed on that check where it relates to a 'specified' offence such as affray and violent or sexual crimes.7 - 4.5.3 It should be noted that prosecutors, in taking a prosecutorial decision, can examine the full offending history of the individual, including any 'exhausted' diversions.
 Such details may be presented to the court where it is considered to be relevant to the case.
 For example, in the context of a bail application or the making of a bad character application.
 However in the event of a conviction, details of exhausted diversions will not normally be presented to the court for the purpose of sentencing.